The link between intermittent fasting and insulin resistance

 Best intermittent fasting schedules to reduce insulin resistance

-A 2018 study showed that the 18:6 fasting protocol (fasting for 18 hours and eating within a six-hour window daily) improved insulin sensitivity in men with prediabetes.[22]
+A 2018 study showed that the 18:6 fasting schedule (fasting for 18 hours and eating within a six-hour window daily) improved insulin sensitivity in men with prediabetes.[22]
 This review showed intermittent fasting improved insulin sensitivity regardless of fasting schedule.[26]

 There is no one-size-fits-all when it comes to intermittent fasting — the best intermittent fasting schedule for reducing blood sugar is the schedule that works for you!